Mohamed Aboutrika: 2013

-African Footballer of the Year 2013 Nomination
+2013 African Footballer of the Year nomination

 On 5 December 2013, the Confederation of African Football's (CAF) announced its reduced shortlist of ten nominees for the 2013 Player of the Year award.
 Aboutrika was one of the final ten nominees.
 The head coaches of the national football associations affiliated to CAF voted to decide the eventual winner of the award.
 The winner, Yaya Touré, was announced at the Glo-CAF Awards Gala on 9 January in Lagos, Nigeria.

 Retirement

-He announced his retirement via Twitter on 20 December 2013, after Egypt failed to qualify to the 2014 FIFA World Cup in Brazil.
+He announced his retirement via Twitter on 20 December 2013, after Egypt failed to qualify for the 2014 FIFA World Cup in Brazil.

 International career

 Summary

 As of 19 November 2013, Aboutrika scored 38 goals in 100 matches for Egypt.
 He debuted against Estonia on 19 March 2001, but had to wait for 3 years to receive another call-up.
 His second call-up witnessed his first international goal against Trinidad and Tobago on 31 March 2004.
 He became an essential player since then, and scored 5 goals in his first 6 appearances with Egypt in 2004 and 2005.
-Aboutrika helped Egypt win two consecutive African Cup of Nations in 2006 and 2008 scoring the decisive penalty kick in 2006 final match, and the only winning goal in 2008 final.
+Aboutrika helped Egypt win two consecutive African Cup of Nations in 2006 and 2008 scoring the decisive penalty kick in the 2006 final match, and the only winning goal in the 2008 final.
 Also, he is the all-time top scorer of Egypt in the World Cup Qualifiers with 14 goals.

 2006 FIFA World Cup Qualification

 Aboutrika was an essential member of the Egyptian team at the 2006 FIFA World Cup qualifier.
 He scored 3 goals in the first 3 matches of the qualifiers.
 The first goal was against Sudan on 6 June 2004 in a 3–0 victory in Khartoum Stadium.
-The second goal came on 20 June 2004, in Alexandria Stadium in a loss 2–1 against Ivory Coast.
+The second goal came on 20 June 2004, in Alexandria Stadium, in a loss 2–1 against the Ivory Coast.
 The third goal was in Benin on 4 July 2004 helped Egypt to get a tie 3–3 from hosts in Stade de l'Amitié.

 2006 African Cup of Nations

 Aboutrika proved to be his international team's trump card en route to victory in the 2006 Africa Cup of Nations in February, when he scored two important goals against Libya and Ivory Coast.
-He was the winning goal assistant, in the Semi-final match against Senegal when Amr Zaki scored in the 80th minute.
+He assisted the winning goal in the semi-final match against Senegal when Amr Zaki scored in the 80th minute.
 He was very dominant in that game, but his accurate shot hit the bar.
-In the final match, Aboutrika scored the decisive penalty in the shootout which gave Egypt the title.
+In the final match, Aboutrika scored the decisive penalty in the shoot-out which gave Egypt the title.

 2008 African Cup of Nations

 Aboutrika was part of the Egyptian team which defended their title in 2008 Africa Cup of Nations in Ghana.
 Aboutrika scored 4 goals for Egypt.
 The most important goal was the winning goal against Cameroon in the final match, helping Egypt to win the African Cup of Nations for the second consecutive tournament.
-Aboutrika also scored a goal in the semi-final against Ivory Coast, and scored twice against Sudan in Egypt's group stage match.
+Aboutrika also scored a goal in the semi-final against the Ivory Coast, and scored twice against Sudan in Egypt's group stage match.